Starting your own business may be less of a risk than you think

 Before the recession hit, a stable career could be counted on as a reliable source of income.
 However, as job availability has become more uncertain over the years, some individuals have been turning to alternative means of making a living, like starting their own businesses.

-A recent Inc. article questions whether starting a business can still be considered risky.
+A recent Inc. article questions whether starting a business is risky.
 According to the article, job security is a thing of the past, but small businesses are responsible for job growth.
 If these businesses were not experiencing growth, they would not be able to afford to hire more workers.
-It is noted that as larger companies are having to cut back on workers, smaller ones are growing and as a result, are able to hire.
+It is noted that as larger companies are having to cut back on workers, smaller ones are growing.
 Starting your own business could turn out to be a safe move.

 While the question of whether starting your own business or working for someone else’s is up to you to decide, it is certainly worth noting that it does carry benefits.
 If you’re ready to start your own company, you’ll want to think about incorporating your business.